ant-media/Ant-Media-Server/README.md

 ## 📫 Support

-At Ant Media, providing timely and effective support is critical for the success of our customers.
-Therefore, we offer two levels of support to meet the diverse needs of our users.

-- **Community Edition:** We offer support via [GitHub Discussions](https://github.com/orgs/ant-media/discussions), where you can post your questions, issues, or feature requests.
-Our vibrant Ant Media Community and the team of experts will be there to assist you, providing solutions and advice to help you get the most out of your Ant Media Server experience.

-- **Enterprise Edition:** We offer _priority support_ via **email**.
-Our dedicated support team is available to help you with any technical issues or challenges you may face.
-We understand that your business needs may require immediate attention, so we prioritize your requests to ensure you receive timely and effective support.

-No matter which edition you use, we are committed to providing you with the best possible support experience.
+Ant Media offers two support options: Community Edition (via [GitHub Discussions](https://github.com/orgs/ant-media/discussions)) and Enterprise Edition (priority email support).
 We encourage you to explore our [support packages](https://antmedia.io/support-packages/) and take advantage of the resources available to you.
-Our goal is to help you achieve success with Ant Media Server and empower you to create exceptional streaming experiences for your users.
-And, for any general inquiries, kindly connect with us via [contact@antmedia.io](mailto:contact@antmedia.io)
+No matter which edition you use, we are committed to providing the best support experience to create exceptional streaming experiences for your users.
+For any general inquiries, kindly connect with us via [contact@antmedia.io](mailto:contact@antmedia.io)

 ## 🤝 Contributing

-We welcome contributions from the community and are always looking for ways to improve Ant Media Server.
-If you're interested, please review our contributing guidelines to get started.

-If you would like to say thank you or/and support the active development of Ant Media Server:
-- Hit the *GitHub Star* button for [Ant Media Server](https://github.com/ant-media/Ant-Media-Server/) and other projects you like at [Ant Media](https://github.com/ant-media/) organization.
-- Spread the word about "Ant Media Server" by sharing your experience on LinkedIn, Twitter, Reddit, YouTube, Telegram, as well as your developer circle, user groups, or local chapters.
+We welcome community contributions to improve Ant Media Server.
+Show support by hitting the *GitHub Star* button and sharing your experience on LinkedIn, Twitter, Reddit, YouTube, and Telegram, as well as your developer circle, user groups, or local chapters.
-- Write interesting articles (including tutorials and success stories) for the Ant Media Server on [Medium](https://medium.com/), [Dev.to](https://dev.to/), or your personal blog.

-Together, with your small contribution, we can make Ant Media Server more optimized and rewarding for communities and customers! 😘
+You may write articles for Ant Media Server on Medium, Dev.to, or your blog.
+With your contribution, we can make Ant Media Server better for everyone!

 ## 💡 More Information